liEric123/User-Manual-Chatbot/README.md

 ## Usage

-1. Open your browser and go to `http://localhost:5000`
+1. Open your browser and go to `http://localhost:5000` for Flask
 2. Upload a PDF user manual or provide a webpage URL
-3. Wait for the system to process and generate FAQs
+3. Wait for the system to process and generate FAQs (takes a while)
-4. Start asking questions about the manual content
+4. Start asking questions about the manual content and interact with follow up questions

-## Security Notes

-- Never commit your `.env` file to version control
-- Keep your OpenAI API key secure and don't share it publicly
-- The `.env` file is already included in `.gitignore` for your protection

 ## Requirements